dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 NYC, Seattle, DC, Bay Area, Boston, Chicago, St. Louis, and Dallas have the most data scientist monster.com job postings, standing out as the eight largest hiring metros as of the time of this scrape.
 Some questions about data quality of both data sources remain, such as duplicate postings or San Jose is cheaper to live in than Oakland.
 So would take this index with a grain of salt.

 Also, even after data reliability questions are addressed, obviously these are not the only two numbers that matter.
 A quality of data scientist life index might consider more relevant variables than cost of living alone.
-So obvious numbers to add are
+So obvious areas of improvement include:
  * crime stats
  * livability indices
  * numbeo's cost of living plus rent index